NandiniSankhyan/ecs_infra/README.md

 # #Steps to Launch the webApp
 - Copy the alb dns in the output in the browser and the main page of greeter app will display.
-- To to path based routing you can type dns/param?name=anyname
+- To do path based routing you can type dns/param?name=anyname